dr-dobermann/srvbus/s2/README.md

 As it was mentioned earlier, only services with stopChannel could be stopped and resumed.
 The ServiceServer sends `struct{}` into the channel to indicate the Service should stop.
 Service ends it work and return `nil` from its `Run` method.

 To resume service the ServiceServer runs it `Run` method.
-If something should be sent into the Service from outside, before calling ResumeService the caller should send additional information through the channel.
+If something should be sent into the Service from outside, it might be done over the different channel or the Service data struct method before calling `ResumeService`.

 ### Wait for service